AdobeDocs/marketo.fr-FR/help/marketo/product-docs/demand-generation/forms/creating-a-form/set-a-form-thank-you-page.md

    ![](assets/image2014-9-15-17-3a38-3a40.png)

-1. Sélectionnez la page appropriée pour **Effectuez Le Suivi Avec** type.
+1. Sélectionnez la page appropriée pour le type **Follow Up With** .

    ![](assets/image2014-9-15-17-3a38-3a51.png)